 Heading the bill each winter at the Majestic Yosemite Hotel (formerly Ahwahnee) is the annual Bracebridge Dinners, a lavish 18th-century English Christmas celebration featuring more than 100 performers and a seven-course feast.
 The December show, a loose adaptation of an episode from Washington Irving's Sketch Book, has been held every year at the Majestic Yosemite since 1927.
 The four-hour program features music from the Middle Ages, Renaissance rituals, traditional yuletide decorations, and plentiful food, song and mirth.
 The event is held for less than a dozen nights in mid to late December, so tickets tend to sell out fast.

 Other popular winter events at the Majestic Yosemite include the Grand Grape Celebration and Taste of Yosemite; for both events, the hotel’s Great Lounge is transformed into a culinary classroom.
-The Grand Grape Celebration—a toast to winemakers’ fall harvests with two-day sessions of wine tastings, seminars and a gala five-course dinner—is held in November and December.
-At Taste of Yosemite in January and February, California's finest chefs strut their stuff during an hour-long skills demonstration; the master chefs then prepare a gala dinner for all.
+The Grand Grape Celebration—a toast to winemakers’ fall harvests with two-day sessions of wine tastings, seminars and a gala five-course dinner—is held in November and December. " At Taste of Yosemite in November, California's finest chefs strut their stuff during an hour-long skills demonstration; the master chefs then prepare a gala dinner for all.
 One of the perks for attendees is insider access to the Majestic Yosemite's kitchen.
 Beneath its 35-foot ceilings are culinary antiques like the original 1927 walk-in refrigerators, which were kept cool with 500-pound blocks of ice from nearby Mirror Lake.